idedis/Genome-Divergence/README.txt

    $ pip install psutil scipy numpy pandas matplotlib

+4. Check that the segmentation program is working by typing:
+    $ ./scc

+   you should get a help screen, otherwise you will need to recompile the binary:
+   - Go to https://github.com/idedis/scc download `scc.zip` and unpack it (in the same directory)
+   - By default the code will be compiled with gfortran (present in many systems).
+You can change it by editing `makefile
+   - To create a new binary `scc` run:
+     $ make
+   - Check it by typing: $ ./scc

-4. You will need the utility **parallel**.
+5. You will need the utility **parallel**.
 Install it if necessary:

    $ sudo apt install parallel

-5. Locate the file `input_file.txt` and open it.
+6. Locate the file `input_file.txt` and open it.
 Here you can modify the options for running the scripts.
 In this file, you specify:
    - The significance levels (you may specify multiple values).
    - The number of bins for the histograms (again, multiple values are possible).
    - The root directories for the DNA sequences, the segmentation files, and the histograms.